TJDevClub/Express-Lesson/README.md

 Then go to http://c9.io and click sign in with github.

-Next, make a workspace, call it whatever you want, don't worry about the description, don't clone it from a URL, and click Node.js as the template.
+Next, make a workspace, call it `devclub-express`, don't worry about the description, don't clone it from a URL, and click Node.js as the template.

 ##NodeJS Hello World
 Enter the workspace and in the terminal at the bottom type in `npm init`